jjlin/vaultwarden-shared-hosting/README.md

 on a VPS or similar, but sometimes an organization only has access to a shared hosting service and only wants to use that.
-This repo contains an example of how that can be accomplished on [DreamHost](https://www.dreamhost.com/), though it can probably be adapted to any number of other shared hosting services.
+This repo contains an example of how that can be accomplished on [DreamHost](https://www.dreamhost.com/) specifically, though with minor changes, it can probably be applied to many other shared hosting services.

 Shared hosting is generally geared towards running PHP apps.
 Many hosts also support Ruby, Python, and/or Node.js apps, but there is generally no direct